albert-roger/albert-roger.github.io/_posts/2024-04-16-International Environmental Agreements and the Timing and Direction of Technological Change.md

 ---
-title:  "International Environmental Agreements and the Timing and Direction of Technological Change: Evidence from the Kigali Amendment”"
+title:  "International Environmental Agreements and the Timing and Direction of Technological Change: Evidence from the Kigali Amendment"
 mathjax: true
 layout: post
 categories: media